2019 World TeamTennis season: Results table

+Color Key: Win • Loss • Home • Away - Reference:

 Statistical leaders

 The table below shows the WTT team and the player who had the highest regular-season winning percentages in each of the league's five events.
 Only players who played in at least 40% of the total number of games played by their team in a particular event are eligible to be listed.